 The button is displayed with a rectangular border enclosing a text caption or graphic image.
-If required, the border of the button can be shown thickened; this is used in dialog boxes to indicate the default action.
+If required, the border of the button can be shown thickened; this is used in dialog boxes to indicate the default action (see page 3-19).